DocuSign, Inc. (NASDAQ:DOCU) Shares Sold by Selective Wealth Management Inc.

-Selective Wealth Management Inc. trimmed its holdings in DocuSign, Inc. (NASDAQ:DOCU – Free Report) by 9.5% during the third quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 79,117 shares of the company’s stock after selling 8,347 shares during the quarter.
-DocuSign makes up about 1.8% of Selective Wealth Management Inc.’s holdings, making the stock its 17th biggest position.
-Selective Wealth Management Inc.’s holdings in DocuSign were worth $3,279,000 as of its most recent SEC filing.
+Selective Wealth Management Inc. lessened its position in shares of DocuSign, Inc. (NASDAQ:DOCU – Free Report) by 9.5% in the 3rd quarter, according to its most recent filing with the Securities & Exchange Commission.
+The fund owned 79,117 shares of the company’s stock after selling 8,347 shares during the quarter.
+DocuSign makes up about 1.8% of Selective Wealth Management Inc.’s holdings, making the stock its 17th largest position.
+Selective Wealth Management Inc.’s holdings in DocuSign were worth $3,279,000 at the end of the most recent quarter.

 DocuSign Stock Performance

-DocuSign (NASDAQ:DOCU – Get Free Report) last posted its quarterly earnings data on Thursday, December 7th.
-The company reported $0.79 EPS for the quarter, beating analysts’ consensus estimates of $0.63 by $0.16.
-DocuSign had a net margin of 1.90% and a return on equity of 14.06%.
-The company had revenue of $700.42 million during the quarter, compared to the consensus estimate of $690.27 million.
-During the same quarter in the prior year, the company posted $0.05 EPS.
-The company’s quarterly revenue was up 8.5% compared to the same quarter last year.
-As a group, sell-side analysts forecast that DocuSign, Inc. will post 0.55 earnings per share for the current fiscal year.
+DocuSign (NASDAQ:DOCU – Get Free Report) last released its quarterly earnings results on Thursday, December 7th.
+The company reported $0.79 earnings per share for the quarter, topping analysts’ consensus estimates of $0.63 by $0.16.
+The firm had revenue of $700.42 million during the quarter, compared to analysts’ expectations of $690.27 million.
+DocuSign had a return on equity of 14.06% and a net margin of 1.90%.
+DocuSign’s quarterly revenue was up 8.5% compared to the same quarter last year.
+During the same quarter in the prior year, the business earned $0.05 EPS.
+As a group, equities research analysts forecast that DocuSign, Inc. will post 0.55 EPS for the current year.

 DocuSign, Inc provides electronic signature solution in the United States and internationally.
 The company provides DocuSign e-signature solution that enables sending and signing of agreements on various devices; Contract Lifecycle Management (CLM), which automates workflows across the entire agreement process; and Gen for Salesforce, which allows sales representatives to automatically generate agreements with a few clicks from within Salesforce.